10 Tips to help you get the most out of Castaway Cay

 Disney.
 Private Island.
 Bahamas.
 Cruise.
 All of the above things point to the fact that Castaway Cay is a pretty sweet place to hang out.
 Some Disney Cruises include two stops at Castaway Cay – how awesome would that be?

-Whether you have one day on Castaway Cay or two, you’ll want to make the absolute most of your time there.
-It will go by all too quickly, as most really awesome things do.
+Whether you have one day on Castaway Cay or two, you'll want to make the absolute most of your time there.
+It will go by all too quickly, as most enjoyable things do.
+These tips will help you get the most juice out of the squeeze.

 If you’re an experienced cruiser, you know that the ship’s amenities are wonderfully uncrowded when the ship is at port.
-You have your pick of deck chairs, spa appointments, and the lines are nonexistent.
+You have your pick of deck chairs and spa appointments, and the lines are nonexistent.

 2. Know what you need to take off the ship with you

-Your Key to the World Card (AKA your room key) is required to re-board the ship.
+Your Key to the World Card, also known as your room key card, is required to re-board the ship.
 You can use it on Castaway Cay to charge purchases you make on the island to your stateroom.
-Food, soft drinks and soft serve ice cream are included in the cost of your cruise but you’ll pay extra for alcohol, certain non-alcoholic specialty drinks, souvenirs, and equipment such as floats and snorkel gear.
+Food, soft drinks, and soft-serve ice cream are included in the cost of your cruise but you'll pay extra for alcohol, certain non-alcoholic specialty drinks, souvenirs, and equipment such as floats and snorkel gear.
+Adults also need to take a form of identification.
+This will be covered in the announcements that are broadcast on the ship's public address before you disembark.

 Other than that, you’ll need whatever you’d normally take to enjoy a day at the beach: sunscreen, sunglasses, hats, and sand toys.
 If you forget any of the above, they’re available in the gift shops on the ship and on Castaway Cay.
 Beach towels are provided on Castaway Cay so no need to bring your own or take the bath towels from your stateroom.

-If you have younger kids who enjoy playing with sand toys (buckets and shovels) I recommend you pack a couple of things in your luggage and take your own.
+If you have younger kids who enjoy playing with sand toys, I recommend you pack a couple of things in your luggage and take your own.
 They sell sand toys on the island but they are more expensive so grab a few fun things from Amazon before your trip and save some money.

 There are so many cool things to do on Castaway Cay.
-If you want to sit in a beach chair and zone out all day, that’s cool.
-There’s no prettier place to do it.
+If you want to sit in a beach chair and zone out all day, there's no prettier place to do it.

-But, if you’d like to be more active, you have your pick of options.
+But, if you'd like to be more active, you have your pick of options.
 You can rent paddleboards, bikes, jet skis, and other equipment or book a tour or experience.
-Check out what’s available here and then book before you sail.
-You can also book a spa treatment on Castaway Cay.
-My husband and I did a couple’s massage on the beach and it was lovely.
+You can also book a beach massage on Castaway Cay, although I prefer getting my massages on board the ship, where there is air conditioning.

 There’s a booking window for when you can sign up for on-board activities and port excursions so if there’s something you have your heart set on doing, make sure you sign up as soon as your window opens.

-My husband and I enjoy snorkeling but we bring our own masks and fins with us.
+My husband and I enjoy snorkeling but we bring our masks and fins with us.
 Snorkelers on Castaway Cay are required to wear a safety vest, which you can borrow free of charge at the same place you rent masks and fins.
+If you don't have snorkeling gear, the prices are pretty reasonable.

-Disney’s Oceaneer Club is the on board club for kids 3-12.
-My kids absolutely loved all aspects of the Oceaneer Club and I can’t say enough good things about it.
+Disney's Oceaneer Club is the onboard club for kids 3-12.
+My kids loved all aspects of the Oceaneer Club and I can't say enough good things about it.

 If you want to know more about it, you can check out my comprehensive post on Disney Cruises for more info.
-But THIS IS THE COOLEST PART: when the ship drops anchor at Castaway Cay, the Oceaneer Club moves to Scuttles Cove on the island.
-There’s a splash pad in Scuttles Cove, although you’ll probably want to pull your kids out to enjoy swimming in the ocean and the fantastic water slides.
-You’ll also currently have to pull your kids out of Scuttles Cove for lunch.
-In club meal service is something that has yet to return after COVID-19.
+When the ship drops anchor at Castaway Cay, the Oceaneer Club moves to Scuttles Cove on the island.
+There's a splash pad in Scuttles Cove, although you'll probably want to pull your kids out to enjoy swimming in the ocean and the fantastic water slides.

 Castaway Cay is about three miles long and two miles wide.
 There’s a free tram that runs around the island.
 You can also rent a bike.